 Loaded with flavor and color, this recipe is a warm, creamy soup that is perfect for cool days.
-Creamy Spinach and Italian Sausage Soup features the smoky flavors of bacon and Italian sausage, the spiciness of red pepper, and the savory taste of garlic.
-The potatoes give this recipe a creamy, buttery texture and the spinach adds bright color to the soup.
-This recipe is very flexible, allowing for various substitutions as discussed below.
+Creamy Spinach and Italian Sausage Soup features the smoky flavors of bacon and Italian sausage, the spiciness of red pepper and the savory taste of garlic.

 In some areas, Italian sausage is easy to find, but in others, it may be more difficult to track down.
 No worries if you can’t find it.
 You can simply create your own Italian sausage using whatever type of meat is your favorite.

 Traditional Italian sausage is created with seasoned ground pork, but if you can’t find that, you can use whatever type of ground meat you can find.
 Ground beef, ground turkey, or ground chicken all will work equally well as ground pork in this recipe.
 Of course, beef will give a more intense, meaty flavor to the soup, but that’s not all bad!

 When you put one pound of meat in your pan to brown it, add the following spices to create your own Italian sausage.

 Creamy Spinach and Italian Sausage Soup Recipe

 - Soup Pot or Dutch Oven